PoCInnovation/InterPlanetaryCloud/.github/getting-started.md

 ### Discord Webhook

-We strongly advice you to have a discord channel on wich you will receive GitHub updates on your project.
+We strongly advise you to have a discord channel on which you will receive GitHub updates on your project.

 Follow this [tutorial](https://gist.github.com/SGTGunner/50d6a3cc0d489cf779f77695ba3e22ea).

 ### Security dependabot

-We strongly advice you to have a security dependabot to fix vulnerable dependencies.
+We strongly advise you to have a security dependabot to fix vulnerable dependencies.

 Follow this [tutorial](https://docs.github.com/en/code-security/dependabot/dependabot-security-updates/configuring-dependabot-security-updates#managing-dependabot-security-updates-for-your-repositories).